Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

 Alternative initialization

-If you want your application to make use of the default behavior, you can initialize the
+If you want your application to make use of the default behavior, you can initialize the SDK using a more straightforward initialization method:

 Swift